domaindrivendev/Swashbuckle.WebApi/README.md

 ## Customizing the swagger-ui ##

-The swagger-ui is a JavaScript application hosted in a single HTML page (index.html), which exposes several customization settings.
+The swagger-ui is a JavaScript application hosted in a single HTML page (index.html), and it exposes several customization settings.
 Swashbuckle ships with an embedded version and includes corresponding config. methods for each of the UI settings.
 If you require further customization, you can also inject your own version of "index.html".
 Read on to learn more.

 ### Customizations via Config.
 Interface ###